How to Apply - Women's Health Nurse Practitioner, DNP

 • Admission Decision Release: March

-• Program Starts: June
+• Program Start: June

 Admission Criteria

-• Complete graduate application.
+• Complete graduate application

-• Minimum cumulative grade point average of 3.0 in course work from all post-secondary educational institutions attended in the last 90 quarter/60 semester credits of the bachelor’s degree, including any transfer credits earned during this time, and any post-baccalaureate course work.
+• Minimum cumulative grade point average of 3.0 in course work from all post-secondary educational institutions attended in the last 90-quarter/60-semester credits of the bachelor’s degree, including any transfer credits earned during this time and any post-baccalaureate course work.
 Individuals who have less than a 3.0 GPA may be considered, given evidence of other accomplishments.

 • Professional résumé specifying education and work experience.
 Two years of work experience preferred.
 Two years of acute care experience preferred for Adult Gerontology Acute Care Nurse Practitioner specialization.